Razat94/learnSEO/README.md

 - [x] I use [SEMRUSH](https://www.semrush.com/) for keyword research.
 - [x] I mainly use [this](http://gtmetrix.com/) & ScreamingFrog as my go to website speed test.
 - [x] Use [Googles Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool/u/0/) to test your schema.

+<br></br>
+### <p align="center" id = "conclusion"> Conclusion | [Back to ToC](#toc) </p>

+As search engines get better & better at crawling pages, it's important to treat them like users.
+If a person has a hard time using your website, your search engine wouldn't have any better luck.

+To rank well, you need to build a "good" website around your users.
+I think a good website:
+	- has no broken links
+	- is organized (easy to navigate through, crawlable & has good UX)
+	- has relevant and useful content (including optimized meta/structured data!)
+	- loads quickly
+	- is desktop & mobile friendly

+Having said that, you should of course allocate some of your efforts to off-page SEO.
+But again, the bare minimum to rank well on Google is to first make sure your website works properly.

+<br></br>
+Thanks for reading my guide!
+If you'd like to correct or add something, or if you just want to say hi, you can reach me at
+<a href = "mailto:Razat51@gmail.com" target = "_blank">Razat51@gmail.com</a>